godotengine/godot-docs/classes/class_rigidbody2d.rst

 The maximum number of contacts that will be recorded.
 Requires :ref:`contact_monitor<class_RigidBody2D_property_contact_monitor>` to be set to ``true``.

 **Note:** The number of contacts is different from the number of collisions.
-Collisions between parallel edges will result in two contacts (one at each end), and collisions between parallel faces will result in four contacts (one at each corner).
+Collisions between parallel edges will result in two contacts (one at each end).

 ----